 Candidates should be made aware of the assessment criteria which refer to planning and preparation.
-A detailed gloss entitled Module Two teaching assessment criteria, which provides guidance on each criterion, is available at www.cambridgeenglish.org/delta/prepare
+A detailed gloss entitled Delta Module Two Teaching Assessment Criteria with Explanatory Notes, which provides guidance on each criterion, is available on the Cambridge English Support Site, and candidates should be provided with this.